damongolding/immich-kiosk/README.md

 Offline Mode allows you to download assets for offline viewing.
 This feature is useful when you want to view your photos without an active connection to Immich (after download).

+### Setting Up Offline Mode

+1. If you are using Docker and want offline assets to persist between container restarts, mount a volume into the container.
+2. Configure Offline Mode by setting the `enabled` option to `true` (and any other options you want) in your ENVs or config.yaml.
+3. Navigate to the Immich Kiosk web interface with the `use_offline_mode` url parameter set to `true`. e.g. `http://{URL}?use_offline_mode=true`

 ### Offline Mode Configuration Options: